Sak-hue/CodSoft_4/README.md

 # CodSoft_4
-A flower recommendation system for different emotions
+A flower recommendation system that helps choose flowers with different emotions for different occasions.